· ai and git · 12 min read

 • drop (d): remove entirely

-Never rebase commits that have already been pushed to a shared branch.
-Same principle as git reset – rewriting shared history causes chaos for everyone.
+Although you should never rebase commits that have already been pushed to a shared branch.

 Seeing Who Knows What with Shortlog